 An A.M. signal will have a large carrier component together with sidebands; the bandwidth of the sidebands will correspond to the bandwidth of the modulating signal, so in our example we expect to see a carrier at 15 MHz and sidebands at 14.996 MHz and 15.004 MHz.
 An FFT-based spectrum analyzer, while fast, would likely not be able to resolve these fine 4 kHz details at the carrier frequency.
 Thus, it would not be possible to hold a meaningful lab investigating amplitude modulation.

 Figure 2: Moku:Go’s Spectrum Analyzer revealing fine details of sidebands

 Figure 2 shows Moku:Go’s hybrid Spectrum Analyzer in operation.
-Because it implements a frequency mixer on Moku:Go’s high performance FPGA, combined with an FFT we are able to clearly observed the sidebands, offset by 4 kHz.
+Because it implements a frequency mixer on Moku:Go’s high-performance FPGA, combined with an FFT we can observe the sidebands, offset by 4 kHz.
 The minimum resolution bandwidth (“RBW”) indicated is 481.3 Hz.